patrickrobrecht/extended-evaluation-for-statify/readme.txt

 == Description ==
+**The functionality of this extension became part of Statify.
+You can update to Statify 2.x and uninstall this plugin.**

 This plugin evaluates the data collected with the privacy-friendly [Statify](https://wordpress.org/plugins/statify/) Plugin which is only saving date, referrer and target url for every page view.

 The plugin creates evaluations for the following criteria: